chanzuckerberg/cellxgene-census/docs/cell_census_schema_0.0.1.md

 #### Sample types

-Only data of cells from primary tissue MUST be included in the Cell Census.
-Thus any observations (cells) with [`tissue_ontology_term_id`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#tissue_ontology_term_id) value of  "ontology\_term\_id (organoid)" or "ontology\_term\_id (cell line)" MUST NOT be included.
+Only observations (cells) from primary tissue MUST be included in the Cell Census.
+Thus observations with a [`tissue_ontology_term_id`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#tissue_ontology_term_id) value of  "ontology\_term\_id (organoid)" or "ontology\_term\_id (cell line)" MUST NOT be included.

 #### Repeated data

-When a cell is represented multiple times in CELLxGENE Discover only one is marked as the primary cell.
+When a cell is represented multiple times in CELLxGENE Discover, only one is marked as the primary cell.
 This is defined in the CELLxGENE dataset schema under [`is_primary_data`](https://github.com/chanzuckerberg/single-cell-curation/blob/main/schema/3.0.0/schema.md#is_primary_data).
 This information MUST be included in the Cell Census cell metadata to enable queries that retrieve datasets (see cell metadata below), and all cells MUST be included in the Cell Census.

 ### Data encoding and organization

-The Cell Census MUST be encoded as a SOMACollection which will be referenced  as `census_obj` in the following sections. `census_obj`  MUST have two keys “census\_info” and “census\_data”.
+The Cell Census MUST be encoded as a `SOMACollection` which will be referenced  as `census_obj` in the following sections. `census_obj`  MUST have two keys `“census_info”` and `“census_data”` whose contents are defined in the sections below.

 #### Cell Census information `census_obj[“census_info”]` - `SOMACollection`

-A series of summary and metadata tables MUST be included in this `SOMACollection` as described in this section.
+A series of summary and metadata tables MUST be included in this `SOMACollection`:

 ##### Cell Census metadata – `census_obj​​[“census_info”][“summary”]` – `SOMADataFrame`